deatrich/doc-with-pandoc-markdown/overview.md

 favourite editor (or your favourite editor) and a few PDF viewers.
 Other viewers like Firefox and LibreOffice are typically already installed.

-Though spell checking is primitive, we take a look at *aspell*, and I show how to install the needed Lua filters and how to use them.
+Though spell checking is primitive, we take a look at *aspell*, and I also show how to install the spell-checking Lua filter and how to use it.

 Then we pull the files from this project and from the 'console syntax' project on *github.com* and install them into your home directory.
 We also test